This article was updated on May 3, 2023, to reflect the failure of First Republic Bank

 Savings and Loan Crisis of the 1980’s and 1990’s

 The U.S. had just weathered the stagflation of the 1970’s which produced historically high interest rates.
 These high rates paired with the regulations that limited S&Ls ability to compete put them at a disadvantage.
 By 1982, S&Ls were losing as much as $4 billion per year after having profited strongly in 1980.
 More than 1,000 S&Ls had failed by 1989, and those failures continued into the early 90s.
-However, this time the FDIC made sure Americans didn’t lose their insured funds due to bank failure.
+However, this time the FDIC protected Americans from losing their insured funds due to bank failure.

 The Great Recession

 In 2008, the U.S. began to experience the impacts of the greatest economic downturn since the Great Depression.
 This period of economic contraction actually began in 2007, but it became a full-blown crisis in March 2008 when Bear Stearns began experiencing liquidity issues.
-Later in the year, both Bear Stearns and Lehman Brothers investment banks became insolvent.
+Later that year, two investment banks became insolvent – Bear Stearns and Lehman Brothers.
 This recession did not officially end until June 2009.

-From 2008 through 2015, more than 500 banks failed as a result of this crisis, however, due to the protection extended by the FDIC, insured deposits were safe once again.
+From 2008 through 2015, more than 500 banks failed as a result of this crisis, however, due to the protection extended by the FDIC and NCUA, insured deposits were safe once again.
 For comparison, in the 7 years prior to 2008 only 25 banks failed.
-Because of the protection afforded by the FDIC, the only bank runs were on ‘shadow banks’ who do not have FDIC protection.
+Because of the protection afforded by the FDIC and NCUA, the only bank runs were on “shadow banks” who do not have government protection.

 Protecting Your Cash

-It is important to keep an eye on this situation as it unfolds to be sure your deposits are safe.
-But the most important step you can take is to be sure all of your bank deposits are protected by FDIC insurance.
-As of this writing, every individual and business depositor at a FDIC member bank is insured up to $250,000 by FDIC insurance.
-This insurance is backed by the full faith and credit of the U.S. Government.
+Businesses should keep an eye on the economic situation and ensure their deposits are safe.
+To do this, companies should ensure all of their deposits are protected by FDIC or NCUA insurance.
+Currently, every individual and business depositor at a member financial institution is insured up to $250,000.
+This insurance is backed by the full faith and credit of the U.S. government.

 Protection for more than $250,000

-If you’re fortunate enough to have more than $250k in cash for yourself or your business, you should be careful not to keep it all at the same bank.
-FDIC insurance only covers your cash up to the $250k limit per investor, per depository institution.
-This means that you can spread your money among many different banks to achieve FDIC protection on every penny.
-However, this creates a lot of work in managing multiple banking relationships, statements and reconciliations.
+Those businesses with more than $250k in cash should be careful not to keep it all at the same financial institution.
+FDIC insurance only covers up to the $250k limit per investor, per depository institution.
+This means that businesses can spread their money among many different financial institutions to achieve protection for all their funds, above and beyond the $250k limit.
+However, this creates a lot of work in managing multiple banking relationships, statements, and reconciliations.

-If you need the MOST protection for your business deposits, don’t hesitate to contact a member of our team.
-Our team is our secret sauce and we’ll get your business on the road to the MOST protection and the MOST competitive return available for your cash.
+If you need extended protection for your business deposits, don’t hesitate to contact a member of our team.
+Our team is our secret sauce, and you’ll understand that when you work with us.

 If you’re looking for more valuable insights on banking, interest rates, and effectively managing your business cash, be sure to check out our Insights page and follow us on LinkedIn, Twitter and Facebook.